jbock-java/jbock/README.md

     // try-catch is not needed here: NumberFormatException is a RuntimeException Integer i = Integer.valueOf(s);
     if (i < 0) {
-    // Perform additional validation by throwing IllegalArgumentException, which is a RuntimeException throw new IllegalArgumentException("The value cannot be negative.");
+      // Perform additional validation by throwing any RuntimeException throw new IllegalArgumentException("The value cannot be negative.");
     }
     return i;